mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Don't be nitpicky

-Don't comment on whitespace changes.
+Whitespace changes don't deserve comments.
 You have linters for that.
 Focus on the positive aspects: I like to add positive comments like "I like this" or "this is a great idea" from time to time.
-It keeps the author motivated and shows that you appreciate their work.
+Keeping the author motivated and showing that you appreciate their work matters.
-Don't focus on the small stuff.
+Avoid focusing on the small stuff.
 If you find yourself nitpicking, ask yourself if it's really important.
 If it's not, let it go.
 If it is, ask yourself if it's worth the time to fix it.